emircandemr/React-Memory_Game/README.md

 ## Getting Started

-To get started you can simply clone this `Vue-Nuxt3-Kanban-Project.git` repository and install the dependencies.
+To get started you can simply clone this `React-Memory_Game.git` repository and install the dependencies.
 Clone the `React-Memory_Game.git` repository using git:

 ```bash